cits3007/cits3007.github.io/assets/lectures/lect06--analysis.md

 ### Avoiding vulnerabilities

-- In lectures and labs, we've now seen a few example of things you should do (e.g. sanitizing inputs) and things to be wary of (e.g. wraparounds, overflows) when implementing software
+- In lectures and labs, we've seen examples of things you should do (e.g. sanitizing inputs) and things to be wary of (e.g. wraparounds, overflows) when implementing software